SergeStinckwich/website/src/documents/public/DSLRob2015.html.md

 As is the case for previous DSLRob workshops, formal post-workshop proceedings will be permanently stored on the publicly available site arxiv.org.

-# Program
+# Preliminary program
  * 8:30 Opening remarks and presentation of participants
  * 8:45-9:30 Keynote by Dr. Herman Bruyninckx on the current and future role of DSLs in robotics research and applications
- * 9:30-10:00 Lightning talks: short presentations of selected submissions (enabling more work to be presented at the workshop, scheduled early in the day for discussions in breaks)
+ * 9:30-10:00 Lightning talks: short presentations of selected submissions
  * 10:00-10:30 Coffee Break
- * 10:30-12:50 Paper presentations 1: regular presentations (presentations of moderate length, leaving time for interactive discussions)
+ * 10:30-12:50 Paper presentations 1: regular presentations
  * 12:50-14:00 Lunch Break
- * 14:00-15:30 Paper presentations 2: regular presentations (same format)
+ * 14:00-15:30 Paper presentations 2: regular presentations
  * 15:30-16:00 Coffee Break
  * 16:00-16:45 Invited talk by Dr. [Markus Völter](http://www.voelter.de/) on state of the art in language workbenches and development of DSLs for embedded software
  * 16:45-17:30 Report on activities and discussion on topics from RAS TC-SOFT meeting